peterbjorkmarker/jRIAppTS/README.md

  http://YOURSERVER/RIAppDemoService/GetXAML<br/>
  http://YOURSERVER/RIAppDemoService/GetCSharp
 </p>
-<p>2013-08-31  Published generics version of the framework - <b>tested to work and to be compilable with 0.9.1.1 version of the compiler.</b><br/>
+<p>2013-08-31  Published generics version of the framework - <b>tested to work and to be compilable with 0.9.1.1 version of the compiler.</b></p>
+<p>2013-09-07  Improved typed List and Dictionary code generation, to include properties' data types.</p>
 --
 Maxim V. Tsapov<br/>
 Moscow, Russian Federation<br/>